Skip to product information

 • Origin: Honduras

-• Tasting Notes: Herbal, Floral, Citrus
+• Tasting Notes: Fermented Fruits, Floral, Citrus

 • Process: Washed